anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

     3. Traditional SAN:
       * This is generally made available via FC-AL / SCSI connectivity and hence has need for very specific connectivity and to provide type of features required for Cloud Infrasturcture would need to be "front ended" which other gateway to provide more readily consumed Network Storage capability.
 This is often the case in current deployments where SAN is used as back end to NFS/CIFS Gateway to provide on going life of existing investment.
 This would only be acceptable with use of more recent SAN devices which relie of SAS/SATA disk for physical storage.

+* Satelite Data-centre Storage - the satelite data-centre is a smaller regional deployment which has will have connectivity to and utilise resources available from main Data-centre and as such is more likely needed to support:
+  * Cloud Infrastructure Control Plane (tenant Virtual Machine and Container life-cycle management and control) and
+  * Cloud Infastructure Tenant / User Plane,
+  * General Areas of Consideration:
+     1. Is there need to support multiple availability zones, typically a Satelite deployment will be smaller in scale.
+     2. Can Shared Storage establishment be avoided by using capabilities provided large Data-Centre Storage ?
+     3. Can very large capacity storage needs to moved to larger Data-Centre Storage capabilities ?
+   * Specific Areas of Consideration:
+     1. Small Software Defined Storage:
+       * Leverage same technology as "Dedicated Software Defined Storage" scenarios, but avoid / limit Infrastructure boot and Management Plane support and Network Storage support
+       * Avoid having dedicated storage instance per cluster / availability zone
+       * Resilience through rapid rebuild (N + 1 failure scenario)

+* Edge Cloud for VNF/CNF Storage - this edge case if to support deployment of VNF / CNF at edge.
+The only storage needs are those required to support:
+  * Cloud Infrastructure Control Plane (tenant Virtual Machine and Container life-cycle management and control) and
+  * Cloud Infastructure Tenant / User Plane - very limited configuration storage

+* Edge Cloud for App Storage - this edge case if to support deployment of application at edge.
+The only storage needs are those required to support:
+  * Cloud Infrastructure Control Plane (tenant Virtual Machine and Container life-cycle management and control) and
+  * Cloud Infastructure Tenant / User Plane - very limited configuration storage

+* Edge Cloud for Content Storage - this edge case if to support deployment of media content cache at edge.
+This is very common Content Distribution Network use case.
+The only storage needs are those required to support:
+  * Cloud Infrastructure Control Plane (tenant Virtual Machine and Container life-cycle management and control) and
+  * Cloud Infastructure Tenant / User Plane - Media Content
+  * General Areas of Consideration:
+    1. Consuming and exposing Object storage through Tenant application
+    2. Use Embedded NFS for Control and Tenant Storage Needs
+  * Specific Areas of Consideration:
+    1. Embedded NFS Storage:

 <a name="3.7"></a>
 ## 3.7 Sample reference model realization